garrandall/popular-music-data/tracks/shy-guy-diana-king.md

 mercy mercy come on

-Shy man we wanna here you put ur hands in the air and then make me i you if you wanna none of them me no wanna see you this one dedicated to all the shy man crew..
+Shy man we wanna here you put ur hands in the air and then make me I you if you wanna none of them me no wanna see you this one dedicated to all the shy man crew..

 But I don't want somebody
 Who's loving everybody